 - 1/3 cup finely chopped cilantro

-- While the veggies saute, add the celery, carrot, 2 quartered tomatoes and 1/2 cup of water to the blender.
+While the veggies saute, add the celery, carrot, crushed tomatoes and softened chile pasilla to the blender.
 Blend on high until smooth.
-Add tomato mixture to the pot.
+Add to the pot.
 Add a pinch of salt and pepper, stir well to combine all ingredients.
-Cook for 5 minutes.
+Cook for 6-8 minutes.

-I used the masa harina mostly for thickening, but it also adds a subtle corn flavor.
+When I need to thicken the chili, I mix a little masa harina slurry.
+It also adds a subtle corn flavor.
 You could also use 2 corn tortillas, diced and blended until smooth with some of the warm broth from chili.
 Add it in to simmering chili for thickening.
 Roast jalapeños on the stove top in a nonstick skillet at medium heat.
 Add just 1 teaspoon of oil and char, turning as needed.
 To cook beans from scratch, I soak by beans overnight.
 Drain water and add fresh water to cover.
 Add onion, garlic, bay leaves and peppercorns.
 Cook at a steady simmer for 2 or more hours or until beans are tender.
 Add salt once beans are cooked.
 You will have to add more hot water as they cook.